 - Bizaki enter and most often initiate bonds as cohabitating socially with those they care for aids in their emotional health.

 - Fleet and PAC Marixi avoid bonding; those that do bond rarely live full time with their pods, opting to reside in Orta or live deployed between the poles.

 - Citizen’s Guard typically bond as it reflects well on their service record.

 EVOLUTION OF LEGAL BONDSHIP

-The rules around modern bondship have changed since the era of the original subjects, as legal writs of credit division, donational custody, and real-estate ownership, have altered the constructs of group involvement.
+The rules around modern bondship have changed since the original subjects’ era; legal writs of credit division, donational custody, and real-estate ownership have altered the constructs of group involvement.

-In the era of the Ninth Gen, the Subaki minority led to the laws being altered requiring Subaki choosing not to bond, could collect donations made from their patches only if the the Zaxir birthing the donation was willing to allow collection.
-Among the maturing Tenth Gen, a motion brought before the Sernatae by Tenth-Gen legislator Yegi Das (Pikalit) and seconded by Ninth-Gen Ryl Jyr (Utama) removed the presence of a requisite Hizak in bondship applications; instead it required only two principal partners of equal credit status (effectively freeing Subaki to obtain sole custodial requirement).
-The motion won the support of the Ruling Gen Platform by a single vote, that of CM Wox Dag.
+Decades later, a motion brought before the Sernatae by Tenth-Gen legislator Yegi Das (Pikalit) and seconded by Ninth-Gen Ryl Jyr (Utama) removed the presence of a requisite hizak in bondship applications.
+Edicts then required two principal partners of equal credit status (effectively freeing subaki from obtaining a sole custodial requirement).
+The motion won the Ruling Gen Platform’s support by a single vote, that of CM Wox Dag.

 - Donations | Gen Code